Strain correlation functions in isotropic elastic bodies: Large wavelength limit for two-dimensional systems: Computational details

 \subsection{Displacement fields}

-As in previous experimental and numerical studies \cite{Klix12,Klix15,WXBB15} the displacement field $\uvec(\rvec)$ in real space is constructed from the instantaneous spatial positions $\rvec_a$ of the particles $a$ with respect to their reference positions $\rref_a$.
-Both $\rvec_a$ and $\rref_a$ are computed at constant center-of-mass of all particles.
+As in previous experimental and numerical studies \cite{Klix12,Klix15,WXBB15} the displacement field $\uvec(\rvec)$ is constructed from the instantaneous spatial positions $\rvec_a$ of the particles $a$ with respect to their reference positions $\rref_a$.
 As reference position $\rref_a$ we have used either the average particle position determined using a long trajectory or the particle position after a rapid quench to $T=0$.
 Having not observed any significant quantitative difference between both methods we only report here data computed using the first one.
-We thus obtain the displacement vector $\uvec_a = \rvec_a - \rref_a$ for each $a$.
+We thus get first the displacement vector $\uvec_a = \rvec_a - \rref_a$ for each $a$.
 By construction the average displacement vector $\la \uvec_a \ra$ must vanish.
 We find

 for the root-mean-squared average $\urmsq$ (sampled over all particles, frames and configurations).
 The instantaneous displacement field may then be defined by \cite{Klix12,Klix15,WXBB15}

 assuming for the moment an infinitessimal fine grid, i.e. $\agrid \to 0$.
 (Different prefactors have been used in Refs.~\cite{Klix12,Klix15,WXBB15}.)
 We remind that the $\delta(\rvec)$-function has the dimension ``$1/$volume".
 By definition $\uvec(\rvec)$ has thus the same dimension ``length" as the displacement vector $\uvec_a$.
 Following the common definition of the particle flux density \cite{HansenBook}, the reference position $\rref_a$ in the $\delta$-function may be replaced by the time-dependent position $\rvec_a$, i.e. the displacement field may alternatively be defined by